eyereasoner/rdfpackages/README.md

-# RDF Logic
+# RDF Datasets

 ## Reasoning and querying in RDF TriG

-### RDF Logic supports reasoning with forward rules described in RDF as
+### RDF Datasets supports reasoning with forward rules described in RDF as
 ```
 _:bng_1 log:implies _:bng_2.